 Key Stage 4

 We offer a wide choice of subjects at KS4 so that students can choose from a range of accredited qualifications to suit all ability, interests and learning styles.
-Our Key Stage Four is three years over years 9, 10 and 11.
-We do this so that students have the time and space to learn, absorb and remember more complex ideas and concepts.
-Year 9 is treated as a year where students are introduced gradually to more complex ideas and concepts to prepare them for GCSE study; students are not assessed according to GCSE criteria, and programmes of study are not limited to the GCSE exam syllabi.
+Our Key Stage Four is two years in duration over year 10 and 11.
 We believe this gives students the best opportunity to reach their full potential built on firm foundations from key stage three.

 Each young person will be guided into selecting the most appropriate pathway for them with all routes available to all students.
 Each route is intended to meet the needs and aspirations of all students and provide progression to post-16 education or training and beyond.